Koredotcom/docs/docs/xo/channels/call-properties.md

 <p>
 By default, the <strong>Fallback Redirection</strong> is disabled.
 If you want to enable the Fallback Redirection, click <strong>Customize</strong>.
 <p>
+!!! note
-<strong>Note</strong>: The Fallback Redirection is supported by both standard and universal bots.
+The Fallback Redirection is supported by both standard and universal bots.
    </td>
    <td>N/A
    </td>